i2Systems/fusion-cortex/LOCAL_DB_SETUP.md

 # Local Database Setup Guide

+**Troubleshooting guide for local PostgreSQL setup and permission issues.**

 If you're seeing database permission errors like:
 ```
 User `user` was denied access on the database `fusion_cortex.public`